webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Abilities/Control-the-Field.md

 ---
 aliases:
 - Control the Field
 tags:
+- Compendium/CSRD/en/Rules/Abilities
+- Ability
+- Ability/ACTION
-  - Abilities
+- Ability/Cost/1
-  - Abilitiesction-Initiate
+- Ability/Tier/Low
-type:
-  - Action
+- Ability/Pool/Might
-points:
-  - 1 Might
+- Ability/Categories/Special-Attack
 ---

-# Control the Field
+## Control the Field

-**Points**: 1 Might Point
+>1  Might
-**Type**: Action

 This melee attack inflicts 1 less point of damage than normal, and regardless of whether you hit the target, you maneuver it into a position you desire within immediate range.
+Action.